Seeburg Corporation

 Seeburg was an American design and manufacturing company of automated musical equipment, such as orchestrions, jukeboxes, and vending equipment.
+Founded in 1902, its first products were Orchestrions and automatic pianos but after the arrival of gramophone records, the company developed a series of "coin-operated phonographs."

-Prior to manufacturing their signature jukebox suite of products, Seeburg was considered to be one of the "big four" of the top coin-operated phonograph companies alongside AMI, Wurlitzer, and Rock-Ola.
+Before it began manufacturing its signature suite of jukebox products, Seeburg was considered to be one of the "big four" of the top coin-operated phonograph companies alongside AMI, Wurlitzer, and Rock-Ola.
 At the height of jukebox popularity, Seeburg machines were synonymous with the technology and a major quotidian brand of American teenage life.
 The company went out of business after being sold to Stern Electronics in 1982.

 History

 Automated musical equipment, such as coin-operated phonographs and orchestrions, was manufactured under the J.P.
 Seeburg and Company name for most of its early years.
 Until 1956, the company was family-owned.
 The company was founded by Justus Percival Sjöberg from Gothenburg, Sweden.
 He moved to the United States after graduating from Chalmers University of Technology and used an Americanized spelling of his surname for the company.

+The Seeburg Style L (Lilliputian) Nickelodeon was a coin-operated 54 note player piano with its suction pump driven by an electric motor.
+An example can be seen at the Musical Museum, Brentford, England.

 In the early days of the jukebox, the 78 rpm record was standard and until 1949, only 10 to 24 selections could be played on one machine.
+The Seeburg Symphonola jukebox of 1938 (illustrated below) has 20 10 in 78 rpm records and can only play one side of each.
+An example of this instrument can be seen and heard at the Musical Museum, Brentford, England.

-This changed with the Seeburg model M100A, which could play 50 records front and back for a total of 100 selections, more than four times greater than previously available.
+The small number of selections changed with the Seeburg model M100A, which could play 50 records front and back for a total of 100 selections, more than four times greater than previously available.
 In 1950, Seeburg introduced the first commercial jukebox designed to play the then-new 45 rpm records.
 They increased the number of records from 50 to 100 in 1955, eventually settling on 50 or 80 per machine after 1958.
 The classic M100C is featured early in the opening of the Happy Days TV series, although the actual spinning 45 rpm record shown is being played on a Rock-Ola.

 The Seeburg "Select-O-Matic" mechanism stores the records in a linear magazine and plays them vertically clamped to a flywheel turntable.
 The selected record is pushed forward from behind, then clamped in place.
 The tonearm is likewise oriented vertically and has a stylus on each side.
 The tonearm assembly shifts right or left depending on which side of the record is being played.
 In machines manufactured during the 1950s, the entire mechanism was visible to the user.
 Later machines concealed the mechanism in favor of graphics and lights, but internally it was essentially the same mechanism.